Romansh language: Current distribution

 The current situation of Romansh is quite well researched.
 The number of speakers is known through the Swiss censuses, with the most recent having taken place in 2000, in addition to surveys by the Radio e Televisiun Rumantscha.
 The quantitative data from these surveys was summed up by statistician Jean-Jacques Furer in 2005.
 In addition, linguist Regula Cathomas performed a detailed survey of everyday language use, published in 2008.

 Virtually all Romansh-speakers today are bilingual in Romansh and German.
-Whereas monolingual Romansh were still common at the beginning of the twentieth century, they are now only found among pre-school children.
-As Romansh linguist Ricarda Liver writes:
+Whereas monolingual Romansh were still common at the beginning of the twentieth century, they are now found only among pre-school children.
+As Romansh linguist Ricarda Liver wrote in 1999:

 The language situation today consists of a complex relationship between several diglossia, since there is a functional distribution within Romansh itself between the local dialect, the regional standard variety, and nowadays the pan-regional variety Rumantsch Grischun as well; and German is also acquired in two varieties: Swiss German and Standard German.
 Additionally, in Val Müstair many people also speak Bavarian German as a second language.
-Aside from German, many Romansh also speak additional languages such as French, Italian, or English, learned at school or acquired through direct contact.
+Aside from German, many Romansh also speak additional languages, such as French, Italian, or English, learned at school or acquired through direct contact.

 The Swiss census of 1990 and 2000 asked for the "language of best command" as well as for the languages habitually used in the family, at work, and in school.
-Previous censuses had only asked for the "mother tongue".
+Previous censuses had asked only for the "mother tongue".
 In 1990, Romansh was named as the "language of best command" by 39,632 people, with a decrease to 35,095 in 2000.
 As a family language, Romansh is more widespread, with 55,707 having named it in 1990, and 49,134 in 2000.
 As a language used at work, Romansh was more widely used in 2000 with 20,327 responses than in 1990 with 17,753, as it was as a language used at school, with 6,411 naming it in 2000 as compared to 5,331 in 1990.
 Overall, a total of 60,561 people reported that they used Romansch of some sort on a habitual basis, representing 0.83% of the Swiss population.
 As the language of best command, Romansh comes in 11th in Switzerland with 0.74%, with the non-national languages Serbian, Croatian, Albanian, Portuguese, Spanish, English, and Turkish all having more speakers than Romansh.